SilFopma4h2/FopmaOS/README.md

-# CinemintOS

-Howdy!
+#FopmaOS

-This is a simple kernel written in C++, just for fun.
+This is a mini kernel with some usefull commands in it.
+Thanks to

-`src` contains the main source code.
-`vga` contains a side project where I'm attempting to get graphics working